MesserLab/cluster-guide/cluster-notes.md

   cluster etiquette</a>
 - <a href="#running-slim-on-the-cluster"
   id="toc-running-slim-on-the-cluster">Running SLiM on the cluster</a>
-- <a href="#using-jupyter-notebook-on-cluster-for-macs-see-jupytersh"
+- <a href="#using-jupyter-notebook-on-cluster-for-macs"
-  id="toc-using-jupyter-notebook-on-cluster-for-macs-see-jupytersh">Using
+  id="toc-using-jupyter-notebook-on-cluster-for-macs">Using Jupyter
-  Jupyter Notebook on cluster, for Macs (see jupyter.sh)</a>
+  Notebook on cluster (for Macs)</a>

 ## Resources